daniel-j/novel/README.md

 ### What's Here

+Folders *doc*, *tex*, and *fonts* contain development versions of code that may subsequently be available in an updated version of the package.

 The *other* folder contains material that is not part of the TeX package, but might be useful.
 In particular, it contains a complete novel, with cover artwork, as source and PDF.